In this post we look at the evidence that suggests exercise can improve back pain and what the most effective exercises are.

 The evidence suggests that isolated strengthening of the lower back muscles is the most effective approach to back pain.

-The mechanisms by which isolated strength training works aren’t exactly clear at this stage.
-What is clear however is that it does work and unless you’ve tried it, you can’t really conclude that exercise isn’t for you.
+The mechanisms by which isolated strength training reduces back pain aren’t exactly clear at this stage.
+What is clear however is that it works and unless you’ve tried it, you can’t really conclude that exercise isn’t for you.